Richard L. Wallace

 Director/Chair of Environmental Studies, Ursinus College, 2002-2009, 2012-2013

-Assistant Professor and Co-Coordinator of Environmental Studies, Eckerd College,
+Assistant Professor of Environmental Policy and Co-Coordinator of Environmental Studies,

 Before I entered academia, I worked for the U.S. Marine Mammal Commission (MMC), a small government agency with a huge mandate to oversee all federal programs for the conservation of marine mammals.

 What I teach

 I teach both core environmental studies courses and electives in several areas.
 My pedagogy - including courses that are topically focused, theory-based, and those that involve applied projects and community-based stewardship - is designed to help students learn interdisciplinary critical thinking skills in multiple problem oriented contexts.
 In the Ursinus Department of Environmental Studies (ENV), we rely heavily on interactive learning strategies, where our students get practical, hands-on experience working on real problems.